© Crown copyright 2021

 Tell DVSA if you stop using your trainee licence.
 This will count in your favour if you need to apply for another licence.

-The ADI Registrar has refused applications for another trainee licence when the applicant hadn’t reasonably attempted the ADI part 3 test during the 6-month period covered by their previous licence.
+The ADI Registrar has refused applications for another trainee licence when the applicant had not reasonably attempted the ADI part 3 test during the 6-month period covered by their previous licence.

 4. Register as an ADI